Introduction

 - Lower staffing costs

-These improvements create measurable business value.
+Those gains create real business value.

 Why Measuring AI ROI Matters

-- Whether the system is working
+- Whether the system works

-Measuring ROI helps organizations:
+Measuring ROI helps firms:

 Make Better Decisions